openstack-archive/sahara/doc/source/devref/apiv2.rst

     /: sahara_apiv2

-There are 2 significant changes occurring here; changing the authentication validator in the pipline, and changing the root "/" application to the new v2 handler.
+There are 2 significant changes occurring here; changing the authentication validator in the pipeline, and changing the root "/" application to the new v2 handler.

 At this point the sahara API server should be configured to accept